Ages 5 to 9

 Case in Point

 Hunting—for or against?
-For a debate like this one, with considerable social implications, teach children:
+For a debate like this one, with considerable social implications, focus on these concepts:

 An opinion: I am against hunting…